Hidilyn Diaz: 2020 Summer Olympics

-On July 26, 2021, Diaz won the gold medal at the 2020 Summer Olympics in Tokyo.
+On July 26, 2021, Diaz won a gold medal at the 2020 Summer Olympics in Tokyo.
 This was the first ever gold medal won by a Filipino athlete since the country's first appearance in the Olympics in 1924.
-She set new Olympic weightlifting records by lifting 127 kg in the Clean and Jerk and lifting a total weight of 224 kg.
+She set new Olympic weightlifting records by lifting 127 kg in the clean and jerk and lifting a total weight of 224 kg.

-Diaz's achievements at the 2020 Summer Olympics were remarkable, as she was previously stranded in Malaysia from February 2020 until July 2021, due to travel restrictions imposed by governments to contain the COVID-19 pandemic.
+Diaz's achievements at the 2020 Summer Olympics were impressive, as she was previously stranded in Malaysia from February 2020 until July 2021, due to travel restrictions imposed by governments to contain the COVID-19 pandemic.
 Based on guidance by her coach, Gao Kaiwen, Diaz initially went to train in Malaysia in February 2020 because Gao thought it would be better for her as she focused on qualifying for Tokyo.
 However, once Malaysia implemented its Movement Control Order in April 2020, which closed gyms within the capital region of Kuala Lumpur (Klang Valley), she improvised by using bamboo sticks and large water bottles as makeshift weightlifting equipment.
-In October 2020, she relocated to the southern coastal state of Malacca where they have been living in a house owned by a Malaysian weightlifting official in Jasin.
-However, the Malaysian government later implemented periodic restrictions on gyms and sporting activities within 2021 (to reduce social interaction and contain the spread of the coronavirus), forcing her to work out in the house's sweltering open-air carport in the immediate months prior to the 2020 Summer Olympics.
+In October 2020, she relocated to the southern coastal state of Malacca where they had been living in a house owned by a Malaysian weightlifting official in Jasin.
+The Malaysian government then implemented periodic restrictions on gyms and sporting activities within 2021 (to reduce social interaction and contain the spread of the coronavirus), forcing her to work out in the house's sweltering open-air carport in the immediate months prior to the 2020 Summer Olympics.

-Diaz also fought mental breakdown during her ordeal, especially with the postponement of the 2020 Olympics, and credits her team, including sports psychologist Dr. Karen Katrina Trinidad and Project: Steady with trauma therapist Gang Badoy Capati for her well-being.
+Diaz also struggled with her mental health during this ordeal, especially with the postponement of the 2020 Olympics, and credited her team, including sports psychologist Dr. Karen Katrina Trinidad and Project: Steady with trauma therapist Gang Badoy Capati for her well-being.
 She also kept busy during her training overseas during COVID-19 lockdown by cooking, attending meetings, and studying.

 In recognition of winning the first gold medal for the Philippines at any Olympic Games, she was awarded PHP 35.5 million (approximately US$660,000) along with a house and a lot.
 The financial and asset awards, were jointly given by both the national government and tycoons from the private sector.
 Under Philippine law, the Philippine Sports Commission guarantees a 10 million-peso incentive for every Olympic gold medal per Republic Act 10699.

 2022

-On May 20, 2022, Olympic champion Hidilyn Diaz won her second gold medal win during the 31st Southeast Asian Games.

-In December 2022, she won the gold medal in the women's 55 kg event at the World Weightlifting Championships held in Bogotá, Colombia.
+On May 20, 2022, Diaz won her second gold medal win during the 31st Southeast Asian Games.
+In December of that year, she won the gold medal in the women's 55 kg event at the World Weightlifting Championships held in Bogotá, Colombia.
 In that same month, she was also elected as member of the IWF Athletes' Commission.